 Internal Web API error occurred for master server SERVER\NAME.
 Run nbdeployutil again with the gather option on master server SERVER\NAME.

-- For VMware or NDMP, when the backup agent fails to post licensing information to the database, a status code 5930 or 26 displays in the Activity Monitor: For more information, see the NetBackup Status Codes Reference Guide. - Error may be observed in calculating the snapshot size in smart metering for Cloud workloads.
+For VMware or NDMP, when the backup agent fails to post licensing information to the database, a status code 5930 or 26 displays in the Activity Monitor: For more information, see the NetBackup Status Codes Reference Guide.